justin-lathrop/c/README.md

 C programming libraries, tutorials, and guides.

-These programs are meant to help others get started quicker on their own projects and also help them understand certain coding techniques and ideas.
+These programs are meant to help others start their own projects and understand coding techniques.

-Do with them what you want and feel free to send updates or improvements or ideas.
+Use them however would like and feel free to send updates, improvements, or ideas.